-Following up the Taking the NO Out of InNOvation presentation at the KanSPRA session back in October, Kristin Magette, Director of Communications at Eudora Public Schools, tweeted me to ask how you can tell when yesterday’s fantastic new innovation is today’s status quo and is ripe for an innovation opportunity.
+An attendee at a Brainzooming innovation workshop asked how you can tell when yesterday’s fantastic new innovation is today’s status quo and is ripe for an innovation opportunity?

 That’s an intriguing question whose answer is, wait for it, more questions!
-And the questions I’d ask all spring from a Twitter-sized innovation definition I use:
+And the questions I'd ask all spring from a simple innovation definition Brainzooming uses:

 Innovation is a fundamental, valuable improvement relative to the status quo.